Laterculus Veronensis

 The Laterculus Veronensis or Verona List is a list of Roman provinces and barbarian peoples from the time of the emperors Diocletian and Constantine I, most likely from AD 314.

 The list is transmitted only in a 7th-century manuscript preserved in the Chapter Library of Verona.
 The most recent critical edition is that of Timothy Barnes (1982).
 Earlier editions include those by Theodor Mommsen (1862), Otto Seeck in his edition of the Notitia dignitatum (1876), and Alexander Riese in his Geographi Latini minores (1878).

+The Laterculus is the earliest text to use the term Scoti (Scots).

 Description

 The document comprises a list of the names of all the provinces of the empire (c.
 100 in total), organised according to the twelve newly created regional groupings called dioceses.
 Although the dioceses are presented in a single list, they are not ordered in a single geographical sequence but rather in two separate eastern and western groups, the eastern group (Oriens, Pontica, Asiana, Thraciae, Moesiae, Pannoniae) preceding the western (Britanniae, Galliae, Viennensis, Italiae, Hispaniae, Africa).
 The split is apparent from the discontinuity midway in the list between the dioceses of Pannoniae and Britanniae.
 The eastern half of the list circles the Mediterranean neatly anticlockwise from south to north or, in continental terms, from Africa, through Asia, to Europe.
 The arrangement of the western half is less tidy, though it is approximately anticlockwise from north to south, or from Europe to Africa.

 The barbarian peoples listed may in some instance have lived outside of the provincial structure of the empire, but they are all clearly regarded as living within the empire.
 Even in the cases of those barbarians clearly living within provinces, however, the Laterculus suggests that a meaningful distinction was drawn between "civilized" and "uncivilized" areas.